-2.6 Jumper
+2.6 Jumpers

-Clear RTC RAM (CLRTC_EN)
+1. Clear RTC RAM (3-pin CLRTC)

-This jumper allows you to enable the CLRTC switch.
+This jumper allows you to clear the Real Time Clock (RTC) RAM in CMOS.
 You can clear the CMOS memory of date, time, and system setup parameters by erasing the CMOS RTC RAM data.
-The onboard clr CMOS switch helps you easily to clear the system setup information such as system passwords.
-See page 2-35 for details.
+The onboard button cell battery powers the RAM data in CMOS, which include system setup information such as system passwords.